PipeMango/weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+In this project I used WeatherAPI for getting the Real Time Weather depending on the location.
+I used angular material and bootstrap for styling.
+I used rxjs for communicating and shared services for communicating between components.
+I used angular internationalization (i18n) for translating between english and spanish.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.